decentralized-identity/faq/docs/spec.md

 drama.

 > Importantly, *Issuers and Verifiers are variously firewalled* from one another in SSI thinking.
-If a verifier know too much about the issuer, or the issuer knew too much about which verifiers are seeing their credentials, all of this work and complexity would be hard to justify!
+If a verifier knows too much about the issuer, or the issuer knew too much about which verifiers are seeing their credentials, all of this work and complexity would be hard to justify!
 That firewall is essential to the empowerment of the holder and/or subject.